StormLight14/rokgrep/README.md

 # Rokgrep
-A light and simple grep clone made with Rust
+A light and simple grep clone made with Rust.

 ## Usage
 ```